heirdrop/heirdrop/README.md

 ## Why Heirdrop

 Family offices and crypto-native operators need more than a cold wallet seed phrase - they need auditable, automated instructions that can be honored when someone stops responding.
-Heirdrop combines a battle-tested smart contract (Heirlock) with a Warpcast mini app and Self.xyz identity proofs to give operators:
+Heirdrop combines a battle-tested smart contract (Heirlock) with a Warpcast - built on Celo- mini app and Self.xyz identity proofs to give operators:

 - **Programmable wills** that encode beneficiaries, ERC-20 allocations (absolute or BPS), and liveness windows directly on Celo.
 - **Intent-aware check-ins** that ping owners via Farcaster push so assets only move when a check-in is missed.